-A variable indicating the number of classification events performed by the PSE.
+A variable indicating the maximum number of classification events performed by the PSE.
 A variable that is set in an implementation-dependent manner.

 Values: 0: PSE does not perform Physical Layer classification.

 1: PSE performs 1-Event Physical Layer classification.